 Coffee husks are made into pellet fuel to provide a renewable energy source in addition to solar energy.

-Partnerships with key women in local communities and education programs for local youths is helping to internalise the new methodologies and technologies to change the way coffee is grown in the region, and resulting in enhanced opportunities for locals.
+Partnerships with key women in local communities and education programs for local youths is helping to internalise the new methodologies and technologies to change the way coffee is grown in the region, resulting in enhanced opportunities for locals.

 All of these activities prove that the philosophy of taking care of people and the environment produces a better quality coffee, which is where everyone wins.